eikek/docspell/website/site/content/docs/query/_index.md

 Docspell uses a query language to provide a powerful way to search for your documents.
-It is targeted at advanced users and it needs to be enabled explicitely in your user settings.
+It is targeted at "power users" and it needs to be enabled explicitely in your user settings.

 <div class="colums">